BrunoLevy/learn-fpga/FemtoRV/README.md

 Features
 --------

-- Implements the RV32I or RV32IM instruction set (minus FENCE and SYSTEM).
+- Implements the RV32I, RV32IM, RV32IMC or RV32IMFC instruction sets
 - Synthesis using the freeware tools (Yosys and nextpnr).
 - Main goal: to be used for teaching, easy to read, fitting on the ICEstick, fun demos (graphics), equip students for approx. $40.